minprog/programmeren-1/overviews/2 Crypto/overview.md

 - [Unscratch](/exercises/unscratch)

+#### 6. Submit

+You can submit your solutions on the problem pages linked above.
+Before submitting, keep in mind the course's policy on [academic honesty](/syllabus#samenwerken-fraude-en-plagiaat) (like plagiarism).

 ## Reference

 - Learn more about [Debugging](https://www.youtube.com/embed/w4TAY2HPLEg)
 - Learn more about [Command-line arguments](https://www.youtube.com/embed/AI6Ccfno6Pk)

-## Submitting

-You can submit your solutions on the problem pages linked above.
-Before submitting, keep in mind the course's policy on [academic honesty](/syllabus#samenwerken-fraude-en-plagiaat) (like plagiarism).